jorgemanrubia/solid_assert/README.md

 Notice that assertions shouldn't be used for handling error situations.
 Use Ruby built-in exception handling for that.

-The practice of using assertions makes your code more solid, since it is the computer who systematically verifies your code integrity.

 Assertions should be used in development mode.
 You can disable them in production for performance reasons.

 # Installation